 - Limited use outside of being an LCD display for a Braille Notetaker

 If you’re slowly losing your vision and it is inevitable, it is a good idea to get a head start on learning Braille if you want to continue your hobby of reading books.

 As you may have figured out from the name, the USB LCD Display for Braille Notetaker is a device that you attach to a Braille Notetaker so that you can see what you are writing in Braille, making it a good practice tool.

 - USB and Bluetooth connectivity

 - The price tag

 On the top of our list is the Braille EDGE 40 and for good reason.
 Not only is it the most powerful and versatile Braille display on the market, but it also has the basic features of a Braille Notetaker.

 You can use it to do some of the most mundane of tasks, such as creating and saving notes or reading books and documents with the notepad.

-You can even use the scheduler to remind you of important dates, use the alarm to remind you of upcoming appointments or even use the build-in calculator, stopwatch or timer.
+You can even use the scheduler to remind you of important dates, use the alarm to remind you of upcoming appointments, or even use the built-in calculator, stopwatch, or timer.